 Brain Changes In Addicts Are Not Abnormal, and Do Not Prove The Brain Disease Theory

-On the first count – the changes in the brain we see in the brain scans of substance abusers are not an abnormal functioning of the brain.
+On the first count – the changes in the brain evidenced by brain scans of heavy substance users (“addicts”) do not represent a malfunctioning brain.
 They are quite normal, as research into neuroplasticity has shown us.
-Whenever we practice doing or thinking anything enough, the brain changes – different regions and neuronal pathways are grown or strengthened, and new connections are made; various areas of the brain become more or less active depending upon how much you use them, and this becomes the norm in your brain, but changes again as you adjust how much you use those brain regions depending on what you choose to think and do.
+Whenever we practice doing or thinking anything enough, the brain changes – different regions and neuronal pathways are grown or strengthened, and new connections are made; various areas of the brain become more or less active depending upon how much you use them, and this becomes the norm in your brain – but it changes again as you adjust how much you use those brain regions depending on what you choose to think and do.
 This is a process which continues throughout life, there is nothing abnormal about it.
 But don’t take my word for it, listen to Sharon Begley, science writer for the Wall Street Journal, who has spent years investigating it and writing both newspaper columns and books on neuroplasticity

 The term refers to the brain’s recently discovered ability to change its structure and function, in particular by expanding or strengthening circuits that are used and by shrinking or weakening those that are rarely engaged.
 In its short history, the science of neuroplasticity has mostly documented brain changes that reflect physical experience and input from the outside world.